Mw-Collective/CS2/README.md

 Community-driven performance presets for Counter-Strike 2.

-This repository provides three structured configuration tiers designed for different hardware classes.
+This repository provides structured configuration tiers, crosshair presets, and keybind layouts designed for different hardware classes.
-All configs use **CS2-valid commands only** (no deprecated CS:GO junk).
+All configs use **CS2-valid commands only** (no deprecated CS:GO commands).

 ---